 - Correct: Strolling along the beach, I could feel raindrops falling on my skin.

-(In the first sentence, the participial phrase strolling along the beach is meant to modify the subject of the sentence, but there is no subject in the sentence.
+(In the first sentence, the participial phrase strolling along the beach is meant to modify the subject of the sentence, but there is no correct subject in the sentence that it can modify.
 What we have here is the participial phrase modifying the wrong subject raindrops in the clause raindrops fell on my skin, giving the wrong meaning that the raindrops were strolling along the beach.
 In the second sentence, the correct subject is introduced into the sentence for the participial phrase to modify.
 The correct subject can only be the subjective personal pronoun I because of the possessive pronoun my used near the end of the sentence.)

-- Correct: Standing trial for the murder of a judge, the accused told the judge that he acted in self-defence/self-defense.
+- Standing trial for the murder of a judge, the accused told the judge (not the murdered judge, of course) that he acted in self-defence/self-defense.

-- Correct: Having checked into the hotel, the whole family went for a walk along the beachfront.
+- Having checked into the hotel, the whole family went for a walk along the beachfront.

 He chased the monkey with his hat.